-In CRISPR and other gene-editing technologies, the scientific community has handed the world an incredible tool: The ability to make precise edits to the DNA in living cells.
-These technologies could allow us to transform our food, health, and ecological systems.
-They also raise important questions about risks, benefits, ethics, equity, and more.
+The scientific community has handed the world an incredible tool: the ability to make precise edits to the DNA in living cells.
+These technologies could allow us to transform our food, health and ecological systems.
+They also raise important questions about risks, benefits, ethics, equity and more.